top of page

 .

-Chinese Herbal medicine is particularly effective in the treatment of infertility and gynaecological problems which is something that i have particular interest in treating
+Chinese Herbal medicine is particularly effective in the treatment of infertility and gynaecological problems which is something that I have particular interest in treating

 Register of Chinese Herbal Medicine